kubermatic/docs/OUTLINE.md

 }

-Our infrastructure consists of 3 main components, which provide maximal availability, without compromising on flexibility.
+Kubermatic's infrastructure consists of three main components that provide maximum availability without compromising on flexibility.

-#### Main Cluster
+#### Master cluster
-Our own main cluster runs all user facing services, such as the API, or the Dashboard.
-All components run using Kubernetes which makes them fault tolerant and scaleable to support even high load scenarios.
+The master cluster runs all user facing services such as the API or the dashboard.
+All components run using Kubernetes to make them fault-tolerant and scalable to support even high load scenarios.

-#### Seed Cluster
+#### Seed cluster
-The Seed cluster runs in a Google Cloud datacenter to provide low latency and a reliable internet connection.
+The seed cluster runs in a Google Cloud datacenter to provide low latency and a highly reliable internet connection.
 It's purpose is to deploy the final customer clusters.
-The Seed cluster itself is also managed by Kubernetes which allows it to take advantage of all its benefits.
+The seed cluster itself is likewise managed by Kubernetes.
-The master cluster communicates with a selected Seed cluster to deploy a customer cluster.
+The master cluster communicates with a selected seed cluster to deploy a customer cluster.

-### Customer cluster.
+### Customer cluster
 The customer cluster provides all needed components to run a Kubernetes cluster such as etcd and the Kubernetes master.
 The services will be proxied to the nodes of the customer which are located in their datacenter.